-Our academic program is founded on the Career Pathways concept.
-Through a combination of rigorous and high-quality educational experiences, our students prepare for the world of work understanding there are multiple pathways to a successful career.
-The Pathways approach exposes all students to career and post-secondary options for learning via an in-depth examination of interests, aptitudes, and opportunities for students to explore career options before selecting which post-secondary learning experience will best fit their need – work, military service, a certification program, or a four-year institution.
+The district’s academic program is founded on the Career Pathways concept.
+Through a combination of rigorous and high-quality educational experiences, students prepare for the world of work understanding there are multiple pathways to a successful career.
+The Pathways approach exposes all students to career and post-secondary options for learning via an in-depth examination of interests, aptitudes, and opportunities for students to explore career options before selecting which post-secondary learning experience will best fit their need – work, military service, a certification program, a two-year institution or a four-year institution.

 Maine Township District 207 also values exposing students to new learning opportunities.
-Our elective offerings are a vehicle through which our students explore interests and test aptitudes not only to determine a possible career path, but to carve out time in their day for pursuits inspired by their individual curiosity.
+There are many course offerings including Advanced Placement and Dual Credit opportunities.
+Additionally, District 207 provides elective offerings for students to explore interests and test aptitudes not only to determine a possible career path, but to carve out time in their day for pursuits inspired by their individual curiosity.

 One Size Does Not Fit All